The Benefits of Digital Printing: 5 Criteria to Consider

 If recent trends are any indicator, high-volume statement mailers will soon consider moving from black-ink on white-paper customer documents to those that incorporate inkjet digital color.
 Studies suggest that the business advantages, including greater engagement, response rates, and loyalty, might be too good to ignore.
 There are many benefits of digital color printing, but there are five things to consider before moving to color.

 But any organization contemplating the transition to inkjet printing will want to first understand the issues and options before either purchasing multi-million-dollar digital color printers or outsourcing production to a provider who’s already invested in one.

-Whether you’ve just recently considered digital printing solutions, are actively gathering information, or close to pulling the trigger, these five essential insights will show you the impact that color can have when used in your transactional customer documents and in your overall business communications.
+Whether you’ve just recently considered digital printing solutions, are actively gathering information, or are close to pulling the trigger, these five essential insights will show you the impact that color can have when used in your transactional customer documents and your overall business communications.

 #1: Why is Document Design Important?

-Thanks to marketers’ vigorous pursuit of personalization, today’s consumers expect high-production-value from any form of communication they receive–from websites and direct mail to email and account statements.
+Thanks to marketers’ vigorous pursuit of personalization, today’s consumers expect high-production value from any form of communication they receive–from websites and direct mail to email and account statements.
 Marketers call this the expectation of ‘relevance.’